-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1994.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Slattery is shown as a purple triangle. (analysis methodology)

 Some of Slattery’s most recently sponsored bills include...

 - H.R.
 4844 (103rd): For the relief of Gulnur Akbal Walmsley.

 - H.R.
 4805 (103rd): To amend title 23, United States Code, relating to penalties for use ...

 - H.R.
 4088 (103rd): Veterans’ Adjudication Improvements Act of 1994

 - H.R.
 3939 (103rd): Ethics in Billing Act

 - H.R.
 3608 (103rd): To suspend temporarily the duty on certain chemicals.

 - H.R.
 3609 (103rd): Telecommunications Equipment Research and Manufacturing Competition Act of 1993

 - H.R.
 3607 (103rd): To revive and extend until December 31, 1996, the suspension of duty ...